 Breaking Down the Policy Platform: The Green New Deal

-The Green New Deal is a framework for a government agenda to supercharge the economy of the future and avert the climate crisis.
+The Green New Deal is a framework for a government agenda that outlines how large-scale public investment can strengthen the economy while addressing the climate crisis.

 Avert the climate crisis by rapidly transitioning away from polluting energy sources to sustainable alternatives, once and for all ending our reliance on fossil fuels.